12 Ways HMRC can Catch You Out

 HMRC area canny lot.
-They have a nose for sniffing out tax cheats.
+They have a nose for sniffing out a tax cheat.
 So how do they do it?
 Here we present 12 ways in which The Revenue might find out that you have been cheating them out of tax.

 Firstly to the matter of whistleblowing.
 Did you know that HMRC paid out £350,000 to individuals who reported others for cheating them out of tax last year?
 Be careful who you share your private financial dealings with, they could be the ones to whistle blow on you!
 It might be an ex-wife, a partner or just some jealous individual you know.
 Whatever, keep your private tax affairs to yourself.
 If you need help and do get caught out then call us!
 Sir Amyas Morse from the National Audit Office said: “There will be occasions where it is appropriate for HMRC to pay a reward to individuals in return for them providing us with information”.